OnlineVPO: Align Video Diffusion Model with Online Video-Centric Preference Optimization: Introduction

-The main contributions of our efforts are as follows: \begin{itemize}[leftmargin=*] \item ~\textbf{\textit{ Feedback Source}}: We examined reward feedback for video diffusion models and pointed out that video quality assessment models trained with synthetic data are a superior alternative;
+The main contributions of our work are as follows: \begin{itemize} \item \underline{\textit{More Efficient Video Feedback Sources}}.
+Through careful quantitative study, we reveal that the common practice utilizing image-level RM fails to provide human-aligned video preference feedback, while the VQA models can serve as a superior alternative.

-\item ~\textbf{\textit{ Feedback Algorithm}}: We designed a straightforward preference learning algorithm for video diffusion models; it can assess the video quality of the current policy on the fly and provide timely and precise feedback, at the same time retain the excellent scalability;